Parents as Role Models

 Pointing out to your child that other kids (neighbors, classmates, siblings) are more athletic is rarely a good motivator.

-Instead, try positive reinforcement.
-Praise him for doing his best.
-Help him focus on the fun of being outside or competing against himself and seeing improvements.
-You can also offer to help find an activity he's passionate about and help him practice.
+Instead, praise him for doing his best.
+Help him focus on the fun of being outside or on how he’s getting better.
+You can also help him find an activity he's passionate about and help him practice.
 Talk about how you need to move every day and how it makes you feel good.

 If you and your spouse constantly snipe at each other, your kids are learning that it's OK to act that way.
 Stress is often a trigger for arguments.

-Handling your stress well?
-If not, try researching some stress management techniques.
+If you need help handling everyday strain, look into some stress management techniques.
 Arguing may make you feel better at first but worse later.
-Plus, stress from arguments has a negative effect on kids.
-Negative stress has been shown to increase the risk of obesity.
+Plus, stress from fights has a negative effect on kids.

 Bad Habit # 8: Gossiping

 Criticizing the way someone looks or acts can be a sign of poor self-esteem.
 About to blab?
 Stop.
 Ask yourself if there's good reason.
-Chances are it's out of habit, so opt not to.
+Chances are you do it out of habit, so opt not to.

 The same goes for indulging in a lot of Hollywood gossip TV shows and magazines for a pick-me-up.
 Instead, turn off the TV, put down the mags, and show your kids how to unwind and re-energize in healthy ways.
 Get everyone outside for a bike ride or game of hopscotch.